jfrog/log-analytics-datadog/README.md

 :bulb: Metrics are enabled by default in Xray.

-:bulb: **RTFS Metrics**: If your Artifactory deployment includes RTFS (Real-Time File Store), metrics are automatically collected from the `artifactory/service/rtfs/api/v1/metrics` endpoint.
+:bulb: **RTFS Metrics**: If your Artifactory deployment includes RTFS (JFrog Artifactory Federation Service), metrics are automatically collected from the `rtfs/api/v1/metrics` endpoint.
 No additional configuration is required -- the fluentd config already includes an RTFS metrics source block that runs alongside the standard Artifactory metrics collection.

 :bulb: For kubernetes based installs, openMetrics collection is enabled in the helm install commands listed in the sections below